StackStorm/st2docs/docs/source/datastore.rst

 We wish to discuss security details and be transparent about the implementation and limitations of the security practices to attract more eyes to it and therefore build better quality into security implementations.
 For the key-value store, we have settled on AES-256 symmetric encryption for simplicity.
-We use the Python library keyczar for doing this.
+For StackStorm v2.7 and earlier, we used the Python library keyczar for doing this.
+Since StackStorm v2.8, we use the Python cryptography library to implement symmetric encryption.

 We have made a trade-off that the |st2| admin is allowed to decrypt the secrets in the key-value store.
 This made our implementation simpler.
 We are looking into how to let users pass their own